owid/etl/docs/tutorials/backport.md

 1. Migrate them into the ETL pipeline.
 2. Move them to Fast-Track.

-Choose Fast-Track if the dataset requires author edits.
-Otherwise, it's more straightforward to migrate to ETL.
+Fast-Track is recommended for users who prefer working on Google sheets rather than the ETL environment.
+However, it's not as flexible as ETL, and it's not recommended for datasets that require frequent updates.

 ## How to Migrate to ETL

-Automatically generate ETL steps for a specific dataset (xxx) with the following command:
+Automatically generate ETL steps for a specific dataset with the following command.
+Choose the appropriate namespace, version and short name for the migrated dataset.

 ```
-ENV=.env.prod backport-migrate --dataset-id xxx --namespace your_namespace --version your_version --short-name your_short_name
+ENV=.env.prod etl-backport-migrate --dataset-id your_dataset_id --namespace your_namespace --version your_version --short-name your_short_name
 ```

 After running this, follow the terminal prompts.